R-Lum/REPLAY-website/content/post/2025-06-11-luminescence-release-1-1-0/index.md

 ### Stability and performance improvements

-Besides the number of crashes discovered by using `RLumShiny`, there are a few cases where we improved the package performance.
+Besides the number of crashes discovered by using `RLumShiny`, there are a few cases where we improved stability and performance of the package.

 For example, function `calc_Huntley2006()` at times could not find a solution when using the `GOK` model, and the message "Could not fit simulated model curve, check suitability of model and parameters" was reported.
-This was particularly frustrating, as a fit was always possible with the default `EXP` model, and also the `GOK` model could work on related data sets.
+This was particularly frustrating, as a fit was always possible with the default `EXP` model, and also the `GOK` model could work on closely related data sets, so these failures seemed unjustified.

 In [issue 660][iss660] we realised that we needed to be more thorough in how we initialised the fitting procedure.
 The previous approach attempted just one